MarynaShavlak/dev-interview-hub/src/widgets/ArticlesFilters/ui/ArticlesFilters/ArticlesFiltersRedesigned/README.md

 ```

 ## Conclusion
-The `RedesignedArticlesFilters` component provides an updated and improved filtering solution for articles, leveraging modern UI components to enhance sorting, searching, and category filtering functionalities.
+The `ArticlesFiltersRedesigned` component provides an updated and improved filtering solution for articles, leveraging modern UI components to enhance sorting, searching, and category filtering functionalities.
 It represents a significant upgrade from the previous version, delivering a more refined user experience and streamlined design.